GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ## Download a Copy of FCPCA G2

 To download a copy of FCPCA G2, use one of these recommended options:

-- Download the certificate from http://repo.fpki.gov/fcpca/fcpcag2.crt
+- Download the certificate from <http://repo.fpki.gov/fcpca/fcpcag2.crt>
-- Email fpki-help@gsa.gov to request an out-of-band copy for download.
+- Email <fpki-help@gsa.gov> to request an out-of-band copy for download.

-{% include alert-warning.html content="<b>You should never install a root certificate before you verify it.</b> The procedures below describe how to verify the authenticity of your copy of the FCPCA G2.
+{% include alert-warning.html content="_You should never install a root certificate before you verify it._ The procedures below describe how to verify the authenticity of your copy of the FCPCA G2.
 Your certificate details and hash must match the expected values in the following table." %}

 | **FCPCA G2**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |